nextcloud/spreed/docs/reaction.md

         + `201 Created`
         + `400 Bad Request` In case of no reaction support, message out of reactions context or any other error
         + `404 Not Found` When the conversation or message to react could not be found for the participant
-        + `409 Conflict` User already did this reaction to this message

     - Data:
         Array with data of reactions: